-Recall types determine which procedures trigger a recall appointment, when recall appointments are due, and the recall appointment length.
-You can have different recall types for different kinds of Recall appointments.
+Recall types determine which procedures trigger Recall, when recall appointments are due, and the recall appointment length.
+You can have different recall types for different kinds of recall appointments.

 - ChildProphy is only used to determine when, based on age, child procedures are attached to the recall appointment.
 Each patient is still only assigned as Prophy or Perio (never Child Prophy).